Avik-Das-567/PyTorch-GradCAM-Image-Classification/README.md

 ## Objectives

-- Understand the end-to-end Grad-CAM pipeline for image classification.
+- Create an end-to-end Grad-CAM pipeline for image classification.
 - Build a custom image dataset workflow from CSV image paths and numeric labels.
 - Train and validate a compact convolutional neural network using PyTorch.
 - Capture class-specific gradients from the final convolutional feature maps.